Shabang-Systems/simon/README.md

 all versions are figured with `Python 3.11`; all versions `>3.9` should be supported.

 ### Set Environment Variables
-There are a few secret credentials (database, OpenAI) that we mentioned above, and it is more convenient when these credentials are stored in an `.env.` file.
+There are a few secret credentials (database, OpenAI) that we mentioned above, and it is more convenient when these credentials are stored in an `.env` file.

 Collect your credentials from the steps before, and create an `.env` file (copy the `.env.example` [available at this link](https://github.com/Shabang-Systems/simon/blob/main/.env.example) and set values after the = sign) or through simple `export` directive in your bash shell.